bluejay-19/Vault/README.md

 ## What is Vault?

-Vault lets you upload your monthly bank statement, enter your income and budget, and instantly get a brutally honest AI-generated breakdown of your spending from **Frank** — a raccoon persona powered by Groq's llama-3.3-70b-versatile model.
+Vault lets you upload your monthly statement/excel sheeet , enter your income and budget, and instantly get a brutally honest AI-generated breakdown of your spending from **Frank**; a raccoon persona powered by Groq's llama-3.3-70b-versatile model.

 Frank references your actual numbers.
 Not boilerplate advice.
 Not gentle suggestions.
 Your numbers, no excuses.